kalebo/gomousego/README.md

 0   *   *   *   *   /usr/local/bin/gomousego --mode momentum
 ```

+### Modes / Strategies
+You can choose the mode desired by using the `--mode` flag.
+See below for a discription of each strategy.

+* `momentum` -- the original demonmouse mode.
+Cursor will retain it's momentum and keep moving.
+* `scroll` -- spins the mouse wheel at random times.

 ## Build
 If you have Go and all the libraries installed just run `go build`.